 Benefit Description You pay Infertility services (cont.)
 High Option Services associated with cryopreservation or storage of cryopreserved eggs and embryos (e.g, office, hospital, ultrasounds, laboratory tests etc) All charges The purchase of donor sperm and any charges for the storage of sperm; the purchase of donor eggs and any charges associated with care of the donor required for donor egg retrievals or transfers or gestational carriers (or surrogacy); all charges associated with a gestational carrier program for the covered person or the gestational carrier; Reversal of sterilization surgery. • Treatment for infertility when the cause of the infertility was a previous sterilization with or without surgical reversal • Injectable fertility drugs, including but not limited to menotropins, hCG, GnRH agonists, and IVIG Cost of home ovulation predictor kits or home pregnancy kits Drugs related to the treatment of non-covered benefits Infertility services that are not reasonably likely to result in success Allergy care High Option Testing and treatment \$20 per PCP visit Allergy injections \$35 per specialist visit Note: You pay the applicable copay for each visit to a doctor's office including each visit to a nurse for an injection.
-Allergy serum Nothing Not covered: Provocative food testing and Sublingual allergy desensitization All charges Treatment therapies High Option Chemotherapy and radiation therapy \$35 per visit Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 50.
-Respiratory and inhalation therapy Dialysis-hemodialysis and peritoneal dialysis Note: Copayment does not apply for peritoneal dialysis when self administered.
+Allergy serum Nothing Not covered: Provocative food testing and Sublingual allergy desensitization All charges Treatment therapies High Option Chemotherapy and radiation therapy \$35 per visit Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed under Organ/Tissue Transplants on page 49.
+Respiratory and inhalation therapy Dialysis-hemodialysis and peritoneal dialysis Note: If you receive these services during an inpatient admission or outpatient visit, then facility charges will apply.
+See section 5(c) for applicable facility charges.
+Note: Copayment does not apply for peritoneal dialysis when self administered.
 Copayment will apply if services are rendered in the home by a plan provider.
 Intravenous (IV) Infusion Therapy in a doctor's office or facility (For IV infusion and antibiotic treatment at home, see Home Health Services.)
 Growth hormone therapy (GHT) Note: Growth hormone therapy is covered under Medical Benefits; office copay applies.
 We cover growth hormone injectables under the prescription drug benefit.